-As a Canadian native speaker of French, I was educated in the French-language education system, but I grew up in a bilingual environment in Montreal.
-I feel therefore completely at ease at all levels of instruction in both French and English.
-I have successfully taught French language courses to non-native speakers at all levels in Germany and in the United States; advanced undergraduate cultural and literary studies courses of my own design in Germany and in the United States, as well as a survey course of my own design to French native speakers in the Literary Studies B.A. program at the Université du Québec à Montréal.
-At Saarland University, I have taught, among others, a course entitled “Oral communication in French” that is similar in format to your course “Advanced French Conversation WLFR.3460”.
+As a Canadian native speaker of French, I was educated in the French-language education system while growing up in a bilingual environment in Montreal, and am comfortable providing all levels of instruction in both French and English.
+I have successfully taught French language courses to non-native speakers of all levels in Germany and in the United States, advanced undergraduate cultural and literary studies courses of my own design in Germany and in the United States, and a survey course of my own design to French native speakers at the Université du Québec à Montréal’s Literary Studies B.A. program.
+One of the courses I taught at Saarland University, “Oral communication in French,” is similar in format to your course “Advanced French Conversation WLFR.3460.”
 The course served as extra training for oral comprehension and expression in French of two major topics: “inégalités territoriales” (territorial inequalities) and “économie collaborative” (the shared economy).
-At this university, I was also affiliated with the Chair of Intercultural Communication and Romance Cultural Studies.
+At Saarland University, I was also affiliated with the Chair of Intercultural Communication and Romance Cultural Studies.
 In this context, I designed undergraduate seminars on topics such as “Migrant Writing in Québec” (“L’écriture migrante au Québec”) and “From Comics to Graphic Novels: Interculturality and Ethnicity” (“De la bande dessinée au roman graphique.
 Interculturalité et Ethnicité”).
-These advanced undergraduate literary and cultural studies courses attracted a broad range of students, including those with Cultural Studies profiles; Intercultural Communication and Franco-German studies majors who were particularly interested in the economic aspects of France-Germany relations; future teachers of French as a foreign language in Germany; etc. I believe that my experience in developing such courses, as well as the exposure to cross-cultural communication theories I was able to acquire in Saarbrücken have thoroughly prepared me to develop courses that would meet the essential learning outcomes associated with your Core Curriculum, especially the “Diversity and Cultural Awareness” outcome and the “Social Responsibility and Ethics Essential Learning Outcome”.
+These advanced undergraduate literary and cultural studies courses attracted a wide range of students, including: Cultural Studies students; Intercultural Communication and Franco-German Studies majors with a particular interest in the economic aspects of France-Germany relations; future teachers of French as a foreign language in Germany; and more.
+I believe that my experience in developing such courses, as well as exposure to cross-cultural communication theories I was able to acquire in Saarbrücken have well prepared me to develop courses that would achieve the essential learning outcomes associated with your Core Curriculum, especially the “Diversity and Cultural Awareness” outcome and the “Social Responsibility and Ethics Essential Learning Outcome.”

-This winter semester, at the University of Michigan’s Residential College, I am once again teaching a readings course devoted to “Migrant Writing in Québec” that I self-designed to align with the objectives of a third-year seminar in the context of a truly intensive and semi-immersive language program in the United States.
+This winter semester, at the University of Michigan’s Residential College, I am once again teaching a readings course I designed devoted to “Migrant Writing in Québec” that relfects the objectives of a third-year seminar in the context of an intense and semi-immersive language program in the United States.
 I have included the syllabus for this course in my application.
-Other teaching experience at the Residential College that would allow me to assume your “French and Culture Courses levels 1-4” is presented in detail in my CV.
+Other teaching experience at the Residential College that have prepared me to teach your “French and Culture Courses Levels 1–4” is presented in detail in my CV.

-In conclusion, on the basis of my training and professional experience as researcher, teacher, and colleague, I am confident in my ability to make important contributions to the University of Massachusetts Lowell’s French program.
-I would greatly appreciate the opportunity to convince you of this in an interview.
-My curriculum vitae, teaching philosophy, a research statement, a diversity statement, a summary of teaching evaluations, and the names and contact information of three references, are included in my application.
+In conclusion, on the basis of my training and professional experience as researcher, teacher, and colleague, I am confident that I will be able to make important contributions to the University of Massachusetts Lowell’s French program, and would greatly appreciate the opportunity to discuss this with you in an interview.
+My curriculum vitae, teaching philosophy, a research statement, a diversity statement, a summary of teaching evaluations, and the names and contact information of three references are included in my application.
 I would be happy to provide any additional materials.
 Thank you for your time and consideration.

-Yours sincerely,
+Sincerely,

 Louise-Hélène Filion